kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets-tldr.md

     (substituting for port 5100 if you need to).

-    THe code for this widget resides in `src/widget/widgets/config`.
+    The code for this widget resides in `src/widget/widgets/config`.

-7. The `demos` widget (your browser)
+9. The `demos` widget (your browser)

     The demos widget is both a widget itself, and contains links to or other ways of accessing widgets.